uplimit/course-dbt/greenery/W2_README.md

 - For marketing mart we might want to dig into users — when was their first order?
 Last order?
 - How many orders have they made?
 Total spend?
 We might want to dig into our biggest customers and look at trends.
 - As a simple but important model, we can connect user and order data to make querying data about a user easier for stakeholders.
+- Give me all order information associated with a user
+- PROMO_PERFORMANCE TABLE can be built off of int_orders_promos.sql

 **Product**
 - The product mart could contain a model like fact_page_views which contains all page view events from greenery’s events data